-Toxic traditions aren’t what any parent wants for the holiday.
-Dyeing Easter eggs is a tradition for many families that too often includes toxic dyes.
-Food dyes and colors have been linked to a variety of childhood conditions like ADHD and cancer.
-When it comes to our children, we want to keep their toxic load as low as possible, so they get the best start at health.
-Playing with toxic food colorings that get absorbed through their skin can increase that toxic load.
-It doesn’t have to!
-There are ways to naturally dye Easter eggs, and it can be fun.
+No parent wants their family holiday traditions to be harmful, but dyeing Easter eggs often includes toxic dyes.
+Scientists have linked food dyes and colors to childhood conditions like ADHD and cancer.
+When it comes to our children, we want to keep their toxic load as low as possible so they get a good start at a healthy life.
+Playing with harmful food colorings that absorb through their skin can increase that toxic load.
+But it doesn’t have to!
+There are many ways to dye Easter eggs naturally, and experimenting with new dyes can be fun!

 There are Safe Egg Dyeing Options

-Now you can try natural food coloring, or these safe egg dyeing kits, if you are short on time.
-If you really want to dive into some fun, try coloring with common, natural foods you might even have around the house.
-It’s not as fast as the toxic egg dyeing kits, but it can be much more fun.
-Don’t just trust us, test it out for yourself! #wedontguesswetest
+Now you can try natural food coloring or these safe egg dyeing kits if you’re short on time.
+But if you really want to have fun, try coloring with ordinary, natural foods, you might already have in the house.
+It’s a bit slower than the toxic egg dyeing kits, but it can be much more fun.
+Don’t just trust us; test it out for yourself! #wedontguesswetest

-Your kids will think you are the coolest parent when you take things from the refrigerator, and cupboard, to naturally dye Easter eggs.
-We have a few recommendations, but there is nothing wrong with treating this like a science experiment.
+Your kids will think you are the coolest parent when you take things from the refrigerator and cupboard to dye Easter eggs naturally.
+We have a few recommendations, but there’s nothing wrong with treating this like a science experiment.
 You can try different foods your kids suggest to color your eggs.
-Some we tried were just meh like parsley, swiss chard and raspberry tea, but experimenting can be part of the fun.
+Some we tried were just meh, like parsley, swiss chard, and raspberry tea, but experimenting can be part of the fun.

-Naturally dyeing eggs does require some prep work, and most do require sitting overnight to get more “vibrant” colors.
-If you were a person who was afraid of a little prep work, you wouldn’t have made it this far though.
-It’s also nice to walk away from the project while they are coloring.
-It means you get to skip the part of egg coloring where you sit there with your kids staring at an egg in a bowl of food coloring waiting to take it out.
+Naturally dyeing eggs requires some prep work, and most require the eggs to sit in the dye overnight to get more vibrant colors.
+But if you were afraid of some prep work, you wouldn’t have made it this far.
+Walking away from the project while the eggs are dyeing is also nice.
+It means you get to skip the part where you sit with your kids, staring at an egg in a bowl of food coloring while waiting to take it out.
 Since they sit overnight, you pop them in the dye and walk away.
-The next day you get to open your jars to see what colors they turned.
-Yeah, it takes patience, but we bet you can see the benefit in splitting this project up.
+The next day, you get to open your jars to see what colors they turned.
+It takes patience, but you can see the benefit of dividing this project over a few days.

 What are Our Favorite Natural Easter Egg Dyes Made of?

-Turmeric– This can help you achieve the brightest shade of yellow.
+Turmeric – This can help you achieve the brightest shade of yellow.
 If you have our liquid herb, you know how easily this herb stains.
-Depending on how bright you want your eggs, you can use a few teaspoons of either the liquid or powder.
+Depending on how bright you want your eggs, you can use a few teaspoons of the liquid or powder.

-Red Cabbage- We were skeptical about the red cabbage, but it works very well to get nice blue colors.
+Red Cabbage – We were skeptical about the red cabbage, but it works very well to get nice blue colors.
 Yes, blue!
-You boil the cabbage, and after it cools down you can add baking soda which will alter the PH to make a nice robin’s egg blue.
+You boil the cabbage, and after it cools down, you can add baking soda, altering the pH to make a lovely robin’s egg blue.
 If you add vinegar instead, it will turn a light purple.

-Yellow Onion Skins- Looking for orange eggs?
+Yellow Onion Skins – Looking for orange eggs?
 Use yellow onion skins.
-Save them up or scoop them out of the bottom of the onion bin.
-These will turn your eggs a nice, terracotta orange.
+Save them over time or scoop them out of the bottom of the onion bin.
+These will turn your eggs a rustic terracotta orange.

 Spinach- You have to have green Easter eggs!
 Spinach will help you get the best shade of bright green.